nuxeo-sandbox/jenkinsx-builder-android-nuxeo/README.md

 The `gradle.properties` file must be in the `$USER_HOME/.gradle` directory.
 The pipelines are executed as `root`, yet the `gradle-config-secret` cannot be mounted as a volume in `/root/.gradle` since the filesystem on which a secret is mounted is read-only and Gradle needs to write in `$USER_HOME/.gradle` at build time.
 Therefore the `gradle-config-secret` is mounted as a volume in `/home/jenkins/.gradle` and a symlink is created in the [Dockerfile](Dockerfile) to make `/root/.gradle/gradle.properties` point to `/home/jenkins/.gradle/gradle.properties`.

 The `mountPath` for the `nuxeo-java-keystore` secret must match the value of the `NUXEO_RELEASE_STORE_FILE` property in the `gradle.properties` file stored as a secret, here: `/home/jenkins/keystores`.

+As the Fastlane `supply` action requires the `JSON_KEY_FILE` environment variable, it needs to be made available in the `android-nuxeo` container.
+This is currently done through the Jenkins configuration UI as we found no way to describe it in the yaml file.
+The `mountPath` for the `googleplay-secret` secret must be consistent with the value of `JSON_KEY_FILE`, in our case: `/home/jenkins/googleplay/googleplay.json`.

 Replace the Docker registry IP and port according to the output of the following command:
 ```